 CAUTION: Batteries contain acid.
 This substance, H2SO4, is a corrosive, colorless liquid that will burn your eyes, skin, and clothing.
-The team mentor and/or student lead should post the Safety Data Sheet (SDS, see example in Appendix A) for the battery in use and train all team members about battery safety.
+FIRST Robotics Competition team mentors and/or student leads should post the Safety Data Sheet (SDS, see example in Appendix A) for the battery in use and train all team members about battery safety.
 You can find emergency handling and first aid procedures on the SDS, along with proper protection for handling cracked or damaged batteries, and information on disposal of the battery.